better-internet/radworks-docs/docs/getting-started/getting-started.md

 ## Creating an identity

 To create an identity on the Radicle network, you can use the Upstream app.
-The app will create a unique peer identity — known as a [**peerID**](understanding-radicle/glossary.md/#peerid) — for you that's paired to the computer you installed it on.
-For now, this peerID is how others can discover you on the Radicle network.
-Later on, you will be able to pair multiple peerIDs under one user handle, enabling support and consistency across multiple devices.
+The app will generate a unique identifier — known as a [**Device ID**](understanding-radicle/glossary.md/#peerid) — that's paired to the computer you've installed Radicle on.
+For now, this Device ID is the only way other users can find and collaborate with you.
+Later on, you will be able to manage multiple Device IDs under one user handle, enabling support and consistency across multiple devices.

 [insert pic of identity]

 The app will also prompt you to create a passphrase.
-This passphrase *isn't* a private key — it is a password for accessing the Upstream app.
-It will also be required when pushing code from your local machine to the Radicle network via your rad remote.
+This passphrase *isn't* a private key — it is a password decrypting your keypair to access and publish to the Upstream app.
+You will also be prompted for this passphrase when pushing code from your local machine to the Radicle network via your command line.

 ## Configuring your system